 Transmissible spongiform encephalopathies are diseases caused by prions and involve neurodegeneration.
-Most of the time, these diseases are asymptomatic and become fatal when clinical signs already developed.
+Most of the time, these diseases are asymptomatic and become fatal when clinical signs have already developed.

-Transmission of this disease occurs when healthy animals consume tissues containing the disease causing particles of infected animals.
+Transmission of this disease occurs when healthy animals consume tissues containing the disease-causing particles of infected animals.
 Prions cannot be transmitted through casual contact and inhalation.
-They may be transmitted also using contaminated medical instruments.
+They may also be transmitted using contaminated medical instruments.

 Different animals suffer from different prion diseases.
 One of the most common prion diseases is bovine spongiform encephalopathy (BSE), also known as Mad Cow Disease.
-For deers, elk and moose, a common prion disease is CWD or chronic wasting disease.
+For deer, elk and moose, a common prion disease is CWD or chronic wasting disease.
 For felines, feline spongiform encelopathy is a common prion disease.

 Prion diseases are also common in humans.
 These diseases include the Creutzfeldt-Jakob Disease (CJD), Kuru, fatal familial insomnia (FFI), Gerstmann-Straussler Syndrome (GSS) and variant CJD (vCJD).